tlh45342/example/README.md

 # example

+This appears to be an example of NCURSES.
+Make sure to follow the installation to install Dialog.
+This appears to test using dialog via a BASH shell.
+And Yes.
+I completely forgot that I put this in here.
+Nice.

 ## INSTALLATION

 To alter NCURSES default characters to those which would better support lines.
 Not necessary for windows "terminal" console using ssh.